sherlyc/gp1/README.md

  2. user can delete a task - delTask()

-     test: check the length of our data is it -1
+     test: check the length of our data, is it -1?

  3. user can set priority - setPriority()